marcio-nunes/google-looker/README.md

 4. **User** icon is where you’ll find access to information associated with your Looker account.
 5. **Settings icon** if you have admin access, a fifth gear icon will appear between the Looker Marketplace and help icons that allows access to the admin settings page.

+### Folders page sections

+- **Folders** section contain Looks and dashboards for specific groups of people.
+You can copy, move, or save Looks and dashboards to a folder.
+Folders can also contain sub-folders.
+- **Dashboards** section shows various pieces of data in one location.
+Each section of a dashboard is referred to as a single visualization or tile.

+Dashboards in business intelligence show you various pieces of information about some overall topic or domain.
+In Looker, you can click on a visualization to “drill down", meaning you can see a more detailed breakdown of the data.

+If you have permission to access the underlying data, you will usually find an option to **Explore** or **Explore from Here** to drill down into additional information.
+Clicking on this option takes you out of the dashboard and into a separate interface called the **Explore**.
+From this point on, you can work with the underlying data through the Explore without affecting the dashboard that you were just viewing.
+Explore is a report-builder interface as well as a portal to ask questions of your data.

+To the left of the screen is the field picker.
+Fields are bundled in these expand-collapse menus called views.
+Each view is a related concept.

+Each view has dimensions at the top, which are attributes of the data, and measures at the bottom, which are aggregations of the data attributes.